-No Document Guidance/ Report/ Lead Consultation Regulatory approach to subsidiary companies NHSI will be consulting on a new regulatory approach to establishing subsidiary companies this in October and following the consultation will issue new guidance.
+No Document Guidance/ Report/ Consultation Lead Regulatory approach to subsidiary companies NHSI will be consulting on a new regulatory approach to establishing subsidiary companies this in October and following the consultation will issue new guidance.
 Action CEO Leadership for improvement - board development programme This free of charge programme will help NHS provider boards develop the knowledge and skills you need to lead and embed quality improvement at an organisational level.
 It will be delivered between January 2019 and March 2020.
 Information Director of People & Culture / Director of Strategy & Improvement Help prevent Never Events NHSI have published two new patient safety resources to help understand the challenges faced and actions being taken by organisations to improve the safety of invasive procedures with the potential for Never Events to occur.
 The first identifies key contributory factors and actions taken from a sample of investigations into surgical Never Events that occurred in 2016/17.
 The second is a summary of responses from providers to a questionnaire to assess the current level of implementation of the National Surgical Standards for Invasive Procedures (NatSSIPs).
 Information Director of Nursing & Director of Governance Obtaining funds through section 106 and community infrastructure levy You can secure revenue and capital to support services and sites when these are directly impacted by a local development such as housing growth.
 While section 106 and Information Director of Finance & Performance community infrastructure levy (CIL) funds have been available for some time, many trusts are not optimising their chances of accessing them by working closely with their local planning authority (LPA) and council members.
 NHSI's guide explains what s106 and CIL are and what you need to do to engage with your LPA, as well giving contact points for advice.
-NHS volunteer services: submit your Action Director of expression of interest The Chair of NHS England, Sir Malcolm Grant, has called for health organisations to renew their commitment to volunteering and announced additional funding for the NHS volunteering organisation HelpForce to increase the number of effective volunteer roles in the NHS.
+NHS volunteer services: submit your expression of interestThe Chair of NHS England, Sir Malcolm Grant, has called for health organisations to renew their commitment to volunteering and announced additional funding for the NHS volunteering organisation HelpForce to increase the number of effective volunteer roles in the NHS.
 If your trust has an existing volunteer service, or if you have an idea for a new volunteer service, please submit an expression of interest.
 10 selected trusts will each receive a £75,000 grant for up to 18 months to develop these ideas with support from HelpForce.
-People & Culture Performance of the NHS provider sector for quarter 1 2018/19 NHSI have published their quarterly analysis of performance data.
-The start of the financial year saw frontline staff cope with record A&E attendances, high bed occupancy levels and improved discharge rates.
-The sector ended the quarter £814 million in deficit, which is £22 million better than planned at the beginning of the year but £78 million worse than the same quarter last year.
-This is the first year the 'underlying deficit' of the provider sector is included in the report, reported as £4.3 billion.
-It's also the first time the report contains mental health data and shows that mental health trusts have exceeded the standard for early intervention in psychosis.
-Information Director of Finance & Performance Learning from last winter to plan for 2018/19 NHS I have reviewed NHS performance during the 2017/18 winter period to help better understand the issues and pressure the service dealt with on a daily basis, and to identify measures the NHS should take to manage increased demand this winter period.
+Action Director of People & Culture Performance of the NHS provider sector for quarter 1 2018/19NHSI have published their quarterly analysis of performance data.
+The start of the financial year saw frontline staff cope with record A&E attendances, high bed occupancy levels and improved discharge rates.The sector ended the quarter £814 million in deficit, which is £22 million better than planned Information Director of Finance & Performance Learning from last winter to plan for 2018/19 NHS I have reviewed NHS performance during the 2017/18 winter period to help better understand the issues and pressure the service dealt with on a daily basis, and to identify measures the NHS should take to manage increased demand this winter period.
 Information COO